metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 function harvest(address yieldPass, bytes calldata harvestData) external returns (uint256);
 ```

-`harvest()` is called periodically to harvest the yield tokens for productive
+`harvest()` is called periodically to harvest the yield tokens from productive
 node NFTs in escrow with the yield adapter, making the yield available for
 claiming by yield pass token holders at expiry.